utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

     url: "https://youtu.be/av7SZo9sZAE"
 ---

 You can use [saved examples](/docs/sending-requests/examples/) to define static responses that are returned by your [mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).
 However, there may be cases when you want the mock server to return dynamic responses that include variable or random data.
 You might also want the mock server to generate contextual responses that include data from the incoming request.
+With dynamic mock responses, you can simulate various scenarios without having to create a saved example for each scenario.

 ## Contents